neilgee/bootstrap-modals/readme.txt

 There is also further usage information here: http://coolestguidesontheplanet.com/bootstrap/modal.php

-There is no WP-Admin interface, mark up needs to be directly applied to post/page or widget area.
+There is no WP-Admin interface, HTML mark up needs to be directly applied to post/page or widget area.

 == Changelog ==

 = 1.0.0 * Initial release.

 = 1.0.1 Updated with Bootstrap 3.2.0 - https://github.com/twbs/bootstrap/releases/tag/v3.2.0

+= 1.0.2 Updated with Bootstrap 3.3.1 - https://github.com/twbs/bootstrap/releases/tag/v3.3.1 - Included extra CSS for .close class used on Modal close button.